thebearjew/blog-posts/2015-12-01-jekyll-external-links.md

 ---
 layout: post
 title: Using JavaScript to Open External Links in New Tabs  - Jekyll/Redcarpet
-date: 2015-12-01 21:26:34
+date: 2015-12-14 08:09:25
 published: true
 ---

-If you're creating a personal site or blog, you'll probably want your reader to finish your post; even when you're linkning to another site for reference.
+If you're creating a personal site or blog, you'll probably want your reader to finish your post; even when you're linking to another site for reference.
 For your reader, opening a link to another site in a new tab is the best solution, and should be on by default.
 Here's a quick explaination & solution for your Jekyll site.

 Enabling this feature within a Jekyll rendered site or blog comes down to the [Markdown renderer](http://jekyllrb.com/docs/configuration/#markdown-options) you deploy.